petter-a/ai-ht24-project/README.md

 - HURST 50 (Hurst exponent and fractal dimension)
 - S&P500 index (The complete index)

-Initially based on a single feature (Closing price) but eventually more features like volume and volatility. or other external data that I can find that might strengthen the prognosis.

 # Challenges

 The main challenge is to interpret and define thresholds for all parameters involved in the process.